silentium9527/CISC-4900/README.md

 Member Management: View, edit, and delete existing member information.

 ## **Technologies Used**
+Frontend:
-Frontend: HTML, CSS (for structure and styling) JavaScript (for interactivity)
+HTML, CSS (for structure and styling)
+JavaScript (for interactivity)
+Backend:
-Backend: MySQL (for storing member data)
+JSON (for storing member data)